chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/from-pluralsight-aspnet-core-6-fundamentals/index.md

         })
     ```

-# Querying for Data Using LINQ
+# querying for data using linq
 ```cs
 _bethanysPieShopDbContext.Pies // return Pies
     .Include(c => c.Category) // including the Category to which they belong (a different table)